fablabs-ch/wordclock/layouts/README.md

 A tool is provided to generate the SVG of a given raw layout: `generate_svg.py`.
 This permits to simplify the creation of the model in order to make the vinyl.

+The usage is simply:

+    ./generate_svg.py <filename>

-The usage is simply `./generate_svg.py <filename>` where filename is the path to a raw layout file.
-For instance you can try `./generate_svg.py raw/en.txt`.
+where filename is the path to a raw layout file.
+For instance you can try:

+    ./generate_svg.py raw/en.txt

-There is also options to change the size (in mm) and style of the drawing, they are described in the help that can be shown with: `./generate_svg.py -h`.
+There is also options to change the size (in mm) and style of the drawing, they are described in the help message that can be shown with:

+    ./generate_svg.py -h

 Some parameters that can be modified are:

 - The horizontal spacing of the letters (in mm)
 - The vertical spacing of the letters (in mm)